hbctraining/Intro-to-shell-flipped/lessons/02_wildcards_shortcuts.md

 This prints the contents of `/home/username`, which is two levels above your current directory (your home directory).

+#### Current directory or "."

 Finally, the special directory `.` always refers to your current directory.
 So, `ls` and `ls .` will do the same thing - they print the contents of the current directory.
 This may seem like a useless shortcut, but recall that we used it earlier when we copied over the data to our home directory.

 To summarize, the commands `ls ~`, `ls ~/.`, and `ls /home/username` all do exactly the same thing.
 These shortcuts can be convenient when you navigate through directories!

 ### Command History

-You can easily access previous commands by hitting the up arrow on your keyboard.
-You can step backwards through your command history.
-On the other hand, the down arrow takes your forwards in the command history.
+You can easily access previous commands by hitting the <button>up</button> arrow key on your keyboard, this way you can step backwards through your command history.
+On the other hand, the <button>down</button> arrow key takes you forward in the command history.

-'Ctrl-r' will do a reverse-search through your command history.
-This is very useful.
+***Try it out!
+While on the command prompt hit the <button>up</button> arrow a few times, and then hit the <button>down</button> arrow a few times until you are back to where you started.***

 You can also review your recent commands with the `history` command.
 Just enter:

 ```bash
 $ history
 ```

-to see a numbered list of recent commands, including this just issued `history` command.
-Only a certain number of commands are stored and displayed with `history`, there is a way to modify this to store a different number.
+You should see a numbered list of commands, including the `history` command you just ran!

+Only a certain number of commands can be stored and displayed with the `history` command by default but you can increase or decrease it to a different number.
+It is outside the scope of this workshop, but feel free to look it up after class.

-> **NOTE:** So far we have only run very short commands that have few or no arguments.
-It would look faster to just retype it than to check the history.
-However, as you start to run analyses on the commadn-line, you will find your commands to be more complexed, and the history will be very useful then!
+> **NOTE:** So far we have only run very short commands that have very few or no arguments.
+It would be faster to just retype it than to check the history.
+However, as you start to run analyses on the command-line you will find that the commands are longer and more complex, and the `history` command will be very useful then!

 **Other handy command-related shortcuts**

-- <button>Ctrl + C</button> will cancel the command you are writing, and give you a fresh prompt.
+- <button>Ctrl</button> + <button>C</button> will cancel the command you are writing, and give you a fresh prompt.
-- <button>Ctrl + A</button> will bring you to the start of the command you are writing.
+- <button>Ctrl</button> + <button>A</button> will bring you to the start of the command you are writing.
-- <button>Ctrl + E</button> will bring you to the end of the command.
+- <button>Ctrl</button> + <button>E</button> will bring you to the end of the command.

 ****

 **Exercise**

 1. Checking the output of the `history` command, how many commands have you typed in so far?
-2. Use the up arrow key to check the command you typed before the `history` command.
+2. Use the <button>up</button> arrow key to check the command you typed before the `history` command.
 What is it?
 Does it make sense?
-3. Type several random characters on your prompt.
-Can you bring the cursor to the start with <button>Ctrl + A</button>?
-Next, can you bring the cursor to the end with <button>Ctrl + E</button>?
-Finally, what happens when you use <button>Ctrl + C</button>?
+3. Type several random characters on the command prompt.
+Can you bring the cursor to the start with <button>Ctrl</button> + <button>A</button>?
+Next, can you bring the cursor to the end with <button>Ctrl</button> + <button>E</button>?
+Finally, what happens when you use <button>Ctrl</button> + <button>C</button>?

 ****